 In the months before your wedding ceremony you will work together meeting face to face or via zoom to collaborate and devise your wedding script, therefore by the time the big day arrives your wedding celebrant knows you well and you know them.

-It’s like having another mate to share your happy day with and often your family can’t wait to meet them too, to hear your personal story and to see what a humanist wedding ceremony is really like.
+It’s like having another friend to share your happy day with and often your family can’t wait to meet them too, to hear your personal story and to see what a humanist wedding ceremony is really like.
 Trust that you’re a great judge of character, because you like your wedding celebrant, your family will like them too.

 Is a humanist wedding ceremony for me?